mdn/content/files/en-us/web/api/videoencoder/videoencoder/index.md

 - `init`
   - : An object containing two required callbacks.
     - `output`
-      - : A callback which takes a {{domxref("EncodedVideoChunk")}} object as the first argument, and an optional metadata object as the second.
+      - : A callback which takes an {{domxref("EncodedVideoChunk")}} object as the first argument, and an optional metadata object as the second.
 The metadata object has three members:
         - `decoderconfig` {{Optional_Inline}}
           - : An object containing:
             - `codec`